-DHX30 is a neurodevelopmental disorder with severe motor impairment and absent language, sometimes also known as NEDMIAL, which is caused by de novo missense mutations in the DHX30 gene.
+DHX30 is a neurodevelopmental disorder with severe motor impairment and absent language.
+Also known as NEDMIAL, it is caused by de novo missense mutations in the DHX30 gene.

 ataxic gait or inability to walk

-It is of note that not all features are present in all individuals with DHX30 gene have these features.
+It is imperative to note not all features listed above are present in individuals with DHX30.
 Many people are misdiagnosed with Cerebral Palsy, Rett’s Syndrome or Angelman’s Syndrome.
 Thus far, all of the mutations in the DHX30 gene found in humans have arisen spontaneously.
 In other words, they were not inherited from a parent.
-The chance of recurrence for future pregnancies of parents is considered low (probably <1%).
+The chance of recurrence for future pregnancies of parents is considered low (<1%).